Bone Strengthening Exercises: Everything you need to know

 A person's exercise program should include a combination of more than one type of exercise.
 Overtraining in a single type can result in potentially serious injury.
 As a result, look for a program that includes both cardiorespiratory and muscle-building work.

 In addition, unless otherwise indicated, opt for a program that includes regular high-impact weight bearing activity.
 This category of exercise has been demonstrated to provide the greatest benefit to individual bone density and strength.
-Because this can't be engaged in perpetually, intersperse training sessions with muscle-building activity.
+Because this can't be engaged in perpetually, interspersed training sessions with muscle-building activity.
 Then, you'll be on your way to strong and healthy bones well into your later years.

 Related: Types of Exercise and Why You Should Do More Than One